Live

 Federal Reserve Meeting: Updates and Commentary

-In the wake of the November 5 election, the Federal Reserve is having its next scheduled meeting.
+In the wake of the November 5 election, the Federal Reserve had its next scheduled meeting.

 In September, the Fed cut rates for the first time after a series of rate hikes to address post-pandemic inflation.
 At the last meeting, the Fed announced a 50 bps cut.
-This time around, another cut is expected, although we'll have to wait and see the exact amount.
+This time around, the Fed made an expected 25 bps cut.

 Here, Kiplinger experts share the news and our analysis.